Stripped (Christina Aguilera album): Legacy

 Stripped became one of Aguilera's strongest charting albums.
 In the United States, the album became the tenth bestselling album of 2003, and Aguilera was ranked as the most successful female pop artist of the year with six chart entries.
 Aguilera was the fourth most successful female musical act on the US Billboard 200, and the thirteenth overall.
 The magazine ranked Aguilera as the second bestselling female singles artist on the US Billboard Hot 100, only behind Beyoncé, and the top female Mainstream Top 40 artist.
 In 2017, Billboard named Stripped as one of the most important albums of the 2000s, noting the cultural and sonic influence the album had on artists including Rihanna, Demi Lovato, Miley Cyrus and Ariana Grande.
 They noted that:Ultimately, Christina defining herself as Stripped was not an ode to her sexually empowered image, but representative of her peeling back layers and getting to the music and emotions that make up the vocal powerhouse as a human, including all her darkness, fears and insecurities.

 Selena Gomez cited Stripped as an inspiration for her second studio album Revival (2015), saying: "That's one of my favorite albums and that was kind of what I started off Revival as, some sort of story.
 I mean, that album for her was incredible — 'Beautiful', 'Can't Hold Us Down', all of that — that's the stuff that I love".
-In an interview with People, Demi Lovato said that their album Tell Me You Love Me (2017) was inspired by Stripped.
-They stated that they "grew up listening to Christina Aguilera" and explained that they were "inspired by the black and white artwork".
+In an interview with People, Demi Lovato said that her album Tell Me You Love Me (2017) was inspired by Stripped.
+She also mentioned listening to Aguilera while growing up, and being "inspired by the black and white artwork".
 Charli XCX named Stripped "one of my favourite albums ever".
-Sabrina Carpenter has also stated that after she heard the album, she "knew that [she] wanted to sing" and she began to see "songs as a part of what [she] could do to showcase and develop [her] own voice".
+Sabrina Carpenter has also stated that after hearing the album, "I knew that I wanted to sing" and began to see "songs as a part of what I could do to showcase and develop my own voice".
 The album was included in the book 1001 Albums You Must Hear Before You Die.
-Justin Myers of the Official Charts Company called the album "a phenomenon".
+Justin Myers of the Official Charts called the album "a phenomenon".